tonethar/IGME-330-Master/notes/HW-wc-2.md

 ## III-A. Inspect the code
 - In the debugger, let's put some breakpoints in, so we can see the lifecycle of the component:
   - put these breakpoints in `constructor()`, `connectedCallback()`, `disconnectedCallback()`, `attributeChangedCallback()` and `observedAttributes()`
-  - it would be a goood idea to comment out the HTML so that there's only one component being added to the page
+  - it would be a good idea to comment out the HTML so that there's only one component being added to the page
 - From the console, you can now see the `disconnectedCallback()` method fired - type in this line of code - `document.querySelector("igm-footer:first-of-type").remove()`
 - OR, you could have the component be removed from the DOM when the `<hr>` is clicked on: